|Nutritional Guidelines (per serving)|

 In a medium saucepan, combine the evaporated milk with the sugar and salt.
-Stir well, and bring to a boil.
+Stir well and bring to a full rolling boil.
 Once it has boiled, reduce the heat and simmer for 5 minutes.

 Pour the mixture into the buttered pan.
 Spread evenly and let rest at room temperature.

-Once the fudge as cooled completely, cut into squares or small bars.
+Once the fudge has set and cooled completely, cut into squares or small bars.

-- Vegan: Use vegan marshmallows to make it vegan-friendly; butter your pan with vegan margarine, and use full-fat coconut cream (not coconut milk) instead of the evaporated milk.
-You might need to cook the vegan mixture for longer until it thickens.
+- Vegan: Butter the pan with vegan margarine and use vegan marshmallows and full-fat coconut cream (not coconut milk) instead of the evaporated milk.
+You might need to cook the vegan mixture longer until it thickens.
 If needed, add 1 teaspoon of cornstarch to help with the consistency.

-- Nut-Free: Replace the tree-nuts for pepitas or sunflower seeds, as most people allergic to tree-nuts and legumes (like peanuts) can tolerate seeds.
+- Nut-Free: Replace the tree nuts with pepitas or sunflower seeds, as most people allergic to tree nuts and legumes (like peanuts) can tolerate seeds.
 If unsure, skip the seeds altogether.

-- White Chocolate: Some people can't digest dark chocolate, so replace the dark chocolate chips for white chocolate.
-If you'd like to add some color to the fudge to make it festive, add natural food coloring after the marshmallows are completely melted.
+- White Chocolate: Replace the chocolate chips with white chocolate.
+If you'd like the fudge to have some festive color, use a natural food coloring and add after the marshmallows are completely melted.

 - Butterscotch or Peanut Butter: Replace the semi-sweet chocolate chips with either butterscotch chips or peanut butter chips.
 You can also use either in combination with the chocolate chips if you'd like a mix of flavors.